|Net Profit ($ mn)||ROACE (%)||ROAA (%)||Cost-to-Income (%)|

 On an individual basis, BLOM BANK reported the highest net profit of $226.68 million, growing by 19.08% from the first six months of 2015.
 Bank Audi came second, growing its net profit by 11.66% to reach $225.66 million; while Byblos Bank’s net profit ranked third, growing by 5.20% to $73.75 million.

-The profit performance of the four banks can also be seen by looking at profitability ratios, namely the rate of return on average common equity (ROAcE) and on average assets (ROAA), which measure the productivity to generate earnings from equity and assets.
-BLOM Bank recorded the highest ROAcE at 16.93% and the highest ROAA at 1.55%.
-The three other banks followed, with Bank Audi’s ROAcE at 13.70% and ROAA at 1.02%; Bank of Beirut’s ROAcE at 11.99% and ROAA at 1.17%; and Byblos Bank’s ROAcE at 8.41% and ROAA at 0.71%.
-BLOM Bank’s effective performance can be attributed to its highly managerial and operational efficiency.
-This is demonstrated by BLOM Bank’s cost-to-income ratio of 34.37%, the lowest of all four, followed by 44.77% for Bank of Beirut, 52.91% for Bank Audi, and 53.20% for Byblos Bank.
+The profit performance of the three banks can also be seen from looking at profitability ratios, namely the rate of return on average common equity (ROACE) and on average assets (ROAA), which measure the productivity to generate earnings from equity and assets.
+BLOM Bank recorded the highest ROACE at 16.62% and the highest ROAA at 1.55%.
+The two other banks followed, with Bank Audi’s ROACE at 14.90% and ROAA at 1.07%, and Byblos bank’s ROACE at 8.30% and ROAA at 0.73%.
+BLOM bank’s high profitability ratios can be attributed to its superior managerial and operational efficiency.
+This is demonstrated by BLOM bank’s cost-to-income ratio of 35.88%, the lowest of all three, followed by 54.20% for Byblos Bank and 55.38% for Bank Audi.

-Once again, these results show the top four listed Lebanese banks’ ability to maintain good growth and financial strength by pursuing conservative and cautious policies, given the exceptional circumstances still facing Lebanon and the region.
+Once again, these results show the top three listed Lebanese banks’ ability to maintain good profitability and financial strength by pursuing conservative and cautious policies, given the exceptional circumstances still facing them.
 As a result, they reconfirm the Lebanese banking sector’s position as the leading financial pillar in the country and the backbone of the economy.